eci-store/verbnet-gl/docs/motion-classes-issues.md

 In waltz-51.5 there are the following two frames

-1. NP V NP ADJP |"He waltzed her dizzy."
+1. NP V NP ADJP &mdash; "He waltzed her dizzy."
-2. NP V NP PP.goal |Example	"He waltzed her to exhaustion."
+2. NP V NP PP.goal &mdash; "He waltzed her to exhaustion."

 The ADVP or PP.goal is presented as a goal of the motion.